thegrumpys/odop/docs/Help/gettingStartedSpring.md

  You can master these advanced features with the same technique.
  Dive in and try it!

- Once you have already saved any work that you wish to keep, you can sign out.
+ Once you have already saved any work that you wish to keep, you can sign out by using "Logout" on the File menu.
- Use the browser refresh button and then click the "Logout" button.
+ Alternatively, use the browser Reload a.k.a "Refresh" function and then click the "Logout" button.
- At that point, exit the program by simply closing the browser tab.
+ Finally, close the browser tab or browser window containing the ODOP app.

 &nbsp;